biostahust/PMLE---LD100p/README.md

 - Example dataset: Beetles Data.txt and Hewlett Data.txt.
     The dataset has three columns.
 The first column is the log-transformed dose level, the second column is the number of subjects for each dose level, and the last column is the number of responses for each dose level.

+For any issues or technical questions relating to the implementation, please contact Yilei Ma at mylstatistics@163.com

  ## Example code